endojs/Jessie/README.md

 Arrow functions and concise methods have a [[Call]] behavior and no [[Construct]] behavior, preventing them from being called as a constructor, such as with `new`.
-However, TinySES `function` functions can be called by SES code with `new`.
-Without `this` it is hard to see how this could confuse a `function` function, but I am not yet confident that this does not produce a hazard for the TinySES code.
+However, Jessie `function` functions can be called by SES code with `new`.
+Without `this` it is hard to see how this could confuse a `function` function, but I am not yet confident that this does not produce a hazard for the Jessie code.

-### Possible changes to the current TinySES definition
+### Possible changes to the current Jessie definition

-Once EcmaScript supports BigInts, SES and TinySES will as well.
-Thus we need to add the bitwise operators back into the TinySES grammar.
+Once EcmaScript supports BigInts, SES and Jessie will as well.
+Thus we need to add the bitwise operators back into the Jessie grammar.
 In fact, there was no good reason to omit them.

-Should we add do/while back into the TinySES grammar?
+Should we add `do/while` back into the Jessie grammar?
 There's no hazard here.
 We omitted it just for minimalism.

 TODO: We must ensure that code containing ``"<!--"`` or ``"-->"`` that